franzbischoff/false.alarm/protocol/Protocol.md

 asystole, extreme bradycardia, extreme tachycardia, ventricular tachycardia and ventricular fibrillation or flutter.

-There are other arrhytmias that this challenge didn’t assessed, like atrial standstill (hyperkalemia), third-degree atrioventricular block and others that may be life-threatening in some settings like atrial fibrillation (AF), a, atrialflutter and paroxysmal supraventricular
+There are other arrhythmias that this challenge didn’t assessed, like atrial standstill (hyperkalemia), third-degree atrioventricular block and others that may be life-threatening in some settings like atrial fibrillation (AF), a, atrialflutter and paroxysmal supraventricular